 This unit focuses on the processes necessary to control specific workplace safety risks.
 The risk management approach is central to compliance with Occupational Safety & Health (OSH) legislation, which imposes obligations on businesses to manage the safety of their workers and anyone else in the workplace.
 The workplace includes any location where the business operates and ‘anyone’ includes customers and visitors.

 The Internship Programme is a unique on the job training opportunity for students to gain work experience and insights into the industry they are studying.
 Students will be placed with a related employer for a four week period over which time they will keep a log of activities and progress that will be subject to feedback and assessment.

-This made it the 4th most visited city in the world.
-By 2020 it plans to be number 1.
+Dubai welcomed 16.73 million overnight visitors in 2019*, retaining its ranking as the fourth most visited city in the world.
+By 2025 it aims to be number 1.

 11.1% (2.4% 2018 Travel & Tourism GDP growth)

 CONTRIBUTION OF TRAVEL & TOURISM TO EMPLOYMENT